opensourcesys/soundSplitter/readme.md

 ## Commands:

-* Alt+NvDA+S: toggle sound splitter.
-If enabled, NVDA will be heard through the right channel.
+* Alt+NvDA+S: toggle sound splitter between enabled with NVDA on the right channel, NVDA on the left channel, or disabled.

 ## Sound Splitter settings